Sextans: A Streaming Accelerator for General-Purpose Sparse-Matrix Dense-Matrix Multiplication: Introduction

 $\bullet$ A hierarchical SpMM accelerator architecture.
 At the highest level, \sextans consists of (1) processing engine groups (PEGs), (2) modules to stream in/out matrices from/to off-chip HBM, and (3) modules to collect and perform element-wise multiplication and addition to obtain an updated $\mathbf{C}$.
 PEGs and processing engines (PEs) are the key processing modules.
 A PEG consists of PEs and a PE consists of processing units.

 $\bullet$ PE-aware non-zero scheduling for a balanced workload with an II=1 pipeline.
 The non-zero scheduling of \sextans is an out-of-order~\cite{tomasulo1967efficient} scheduling.
 The key idea of the scheduling is that a non-zero is scheduled at the earliest cycle satisfying that the row index of the scheduled non-zero has no read-after-write (RAW) with the row index of non-zeros being processed in previous $D$ (the distance of RAW dependency of a specific hardware platform) cycles.
 The scheduling leads to an II=1 pipeline.
+Similar to prior works~\cite{srivastava2020tensaurus,fowers2014high,zhu2015gridgraph}, we incorporate the scheduling in the preprocessing of the spares elements.

 $\bullet$ Multi-level memory optimizations with HBM for efficient accessing and streaming.
 We partition the three matrices of SpMM to fit the processing engines and on-chip memory (URAMs and BRAMs).
 For the off-chip memory, matrices are streamed in/out in batches with a window size so the off-chip memory accessing is always sequential.
 We partition the random memory read and write into a specific window, so random memory accessing is limited to on-chip fast memory.